hardikshah197/Boolean-Retrieval-Model-with-Plagiarism-Checker/README.md

 ## Usage
 ### Basic changes you have to done to run the code
->Change `Folder_Path` value with your directory path where all your files lay
+> - Change `Folder_Path` value with your directory path where all your files lay
->Change `SearchFile_Path` value with your answered or key valued file's path
+> - Change `SearchFile_Path` value with your answered or key valued file's path

 ## Contributing